SmgMakotoLife/SmgMakotoLife/README.md

+- (CURRENT) Hi hello, I'm Koto.
+I'm a 21 year old genderfluid human.
+She/Her, They/Them.
+- I love video games and tech.
+Some of my favorite series include Persona, Danganronpa, Undertale/Deltarune, Sonic the Hedgehog, etc.
+- I'm an amateur musician who uses FL Studio, and loves to make UTDR styled things.
+- These days I don't really do any sort of coding.
+- Hope we can get along, thanks for reading!

+- (ARCHIVE, 2023)
-- (ARCHIVE, 2023) I'm Emi, better known as SmgMakotoLife ❤️
+- I'm Emi, better known as SmgMakotoLife ❤️
 - I'm a trans MtF Woman, fresh out of being a minor (Almost 19 I'm so damn old)  🏳️‍⚧ 👵
 - I like a lot of video games, mainly Persona (I know I know), Danganronpa (A body has been discovered!), and Ace Attorney (OBJECTION!)
 - I mostly just throw together a bunch of code/projects for random ideas I have in my head, that's mostly why I'm here lmao.